-Alliance Behavioral Healthcare coordinates two HUD supportive housing programs providing permanent housing assistance, in connection with supportive services, to five chronically homeless individuals and seven homeless families.
+Alliance Behavioral Healthcare coordinates a HUD supportive housing program providing permanent housing assistance, in connection with supportive services, to chronically homeless individuals and homeless families.
 The overall goal is to improve and stabilize a consumer’s housing situation by providing rental assistance and services to help the consumer move towards a life of residential stability and self sufficiency.
 Alliance Behavioral Healthcare’s larger focus is to manage the public mental health, intellectual/ developmental disability and substance abuse services for the citizens of Durham, Wake, Cumberland and Johnston counties.
 800-510-9132

 In addition to a wide variety of health-related services, CAARE offers rapid re-housing assistance for single adults and transitional housing for homeless veterans.
 919-683-5300